DroopyTersen/PortalsDevTraining/react-intro/README.md

 #### A custom Component can be rendered in another Component's JSX
 Once we create a component, we can use it inside another component's JSX.

-> *GOTCHA*: React components must be capitalized.
+> *GOTCHA!* React components must be capitalized.
 It's how React tells the difference between native element and a custom component.

 ``` tsx
 import * as React from 'react';